-Chiara Trombini’s research focuses on judgement, decision-making, and negotiation.
-As a WAPPP Fellow, Chiara examines the impact of cognitive and affective interventions for reducing gender biases in individual and organizational decision-making.
+Dr. Chiara Trombini’s research focuses on judgment, decision-making, and negotiation.
+As a WAPPP Fellow, she examines the impact of cognitive and affective interventions for reducing gender biases in individual and organizational decision-making.

-Chiara Trombini is a Ph.D.
-Candidate in Business Administration and Management at Bocconi University and a Research Fellow at the Women and Public Policy Program at Harvard University.
+Dr. Chiara Trombini is a Research Fellow at Harvard Kennedy School.
 Her research interests focus primarily on behavioral decision-making, judgment, cognitive and affective biases, and negotiation with a gender perspective.
-Trombini examines the effect of organizational environments–especially those characterized by competition, stress, multi-tasking–on individual decision-making, performance, and well-being, within and beyond the organizational boundaries.
+Dr. Trombini examines the effect of organizational environments–especially those characterized by competition and stress –on individual decision-making, performance, and well-being, within and outside the organizational boundaries.
 She uses a multi-method approach that includes laboratory and field experiments, experience sampling methodology, as well as eye-tracking.
-She holds a M.Sc.
-Degree in Economics and B.S.
+She holds a Ph.D. in Business Administration and Management from Bocconi University, an M.Sc.
+Degree in Economics and a B.S.
 Degree in Economics and Management from Ca’ Foscari University of Venice.
 She was a visiting graduate student at Melbourne University (Australia).
-Trombini teaches decision-making, leadership, human resource management, and negotiation.
+Dr. Trombini teaches decision-making, leadership, human resource management, and negotiation.
 She presented her work at numerous international conferences and she earned an Honorable Mention in the 2017 APS RISE Research Award.

 Can Values Affirmation Reduce Gender Bias?